mattslatt/podcast_reviews/README.md

 To focus on the particularly popular and successful comedy genre, I selected the 249k reviews affiliated with 8k comedy podcasts.

-The reviews include both titles, limited to 100 characters, as well as the full content of the review, limited to 6000 characters.
+The reviews include titles (max 100 characters)as well as the full content of the review (max 6000 characters).

 ![Character counts](./img/character_counts.png)